Preliminary site

 Figure 3.2: There exist an intricate relationship between living- and non-living components of an ecosystem.

-Figure3.4: The wind ensures the concentrations of gasses in the air remains the same.
+Figure 3.4: The wind ensures the concentrations of gasses in the air remains the same.

 Figure3.3: The natural world functions as an interconnected system, meaning that, should crucial components be removed, the whole ecosystem may crash.

-Fig. 3.6 Orographic precipitation (Source: Wikipedia; Creative Commons)
+Figure 3.6: Orographic precipitation (Source: Wikipedia; Creative Commons)

 Figure 3.5: The sun provides temperature, crucial for cold-blooded creatures like lizards.